 The internet and social media make crises harder to predict and to manage.
 At the same time, social technologies provide an opportunity for organisations to connect with audiences, deepen relationships and re-build trust.

-Examining companies that have used digital and social technologies effectively and ineffectively during a crisis, this highly interactive workshop focuses on improving you prepare for, respond to and recover from a crisis using the new tools available.
+Examining companies that have used digital and social technologies effectively and ineffectively during a crisis, this interactive workshop focuses on improving you prepare for, respond to and recover from a crisis using digital and social tools and techniques.

 - To deepen understanding of how digital and social media augment ‘traditional’ crisis response and recovery activities